cudemans/cudemans/README.md

 <p align='left'>I'm a data journalist and reporter from South Africa.
 I use data to tell stories, and love digging into big datasets to uncover hidden insights.

-- 🔭 I’m currently working as China-focused data reporter
+- 🔭 I’m currently working as data and graphics reporter.
+I was previously focused on reporting on tech in China
 - 🌱 I’m currently learning natural language processing
 - 👯 I’m looking to collaborate on Python projects, data visualizations, and data reporting </p>